Who We Are

 Graham Chase, Chair of Saracens Multi-Academy Trust

 Professor Graham F. Chase is the Chairman of Chase and Partners LLP, Chartered Surveyors and Chartered Town Planners based in central London.
-He is a Past President of the Royal Institution of Chartered Surveyors, a Past Master of the Chartered Surveyors Livery Company, Chartered Arbitrator and Panel Member and Member of the Court of the Worshipful Company of Arbitrators.
+He is a Past President of the Royal Institution of Chartered Surveyors, a Past Master of the Chartered Surveyors Livery Company, Chartered Arbitrator and Panel Member of the CIArb and Member of the Court of the Worshipful Company of Arbitrators.
 In his 42 year career he has advised on the development, letting and funding of investments with a combined value of over £10billion and advised over 40 Local authorities on strategic and property based issues.
-He is a recognised expert in his field and regularly appears as an witness in the High Court, Public Inquiries and other Tribunals.
+He is a recognised expert in his field and regularly appears as a witness in the High Court, Public Inquiries and other Tribunals.
 He has been appointed as the arbitrator or independent expert on a number of high profile disputes over the past 20 years.
-He has a keen interest in Education as a past trustee of Woodhouse VI form College, past governor of Mill Hill School, current governor at Kings Ely, a visiting Professor at Westminster University, past trustee of the University College of Estate Management, a past external examiner for both Northumbria and Kingston Universities and a visiting lecturer and Honorary Fellow of London South Bank University, He has a passion for all types of sports, a great many of which he has played and has been a qualified private pilot and glider pilot.
+He has a keen interest in Education as a past trustee of Woodhouse VI form College, past governor of Mill Hill and Kings Ely Schools, a visiting Professor at Westminster University, past Trustee and now Honorary Fellow of the University College of Estate Management, a past external examiner for both Northumbria and Kingston Universities and a visiting lecturer and Honorary Fellow of London South Bank University, He has a passion for all types of sports, a great many of which he has played and has been a qualified private pilot and glider pilot.

 Alan Evans, Vice-Chair of Saracens Multi-Academy Trust